A couple of weeks ago, I was on the road speaking. I rented a car. And after my keynote presentation, I returned it to Enterprise Rent-A-Car.

 Alright, now that we established people will behave the way they want to in the workplace, let’s look at how we can deal with those people.

-4 Simple Ways To Deal With Difficult Employees:
+4 Simple Strategies on How to Deal With Difficult Employees:

 1- Let Them Be Who They Are